AT&T Company Profile

 The acquisition of BellSouth in 2006 further expanded our regional footprint and gave AT&T full ownership of a national wireless company, Cingular Wireless, which was rebranded to AT&T.

 In 2007, we led one of the most significant transformations in communications since the invention of the telephone: the birth of the mobile internet.

 In 2015, we acquired DIRECTV.
 And today we offer millions of people more choices for video entertainment on any screen virtually anywhere, any time.
 With the launch of DIRECTV NOW in 2016, customers nationwide can stream their favorite entertainment on any compatible device connected to the internet.
-DIRECTV NOW is available in more than 90 markets to more than 80% of U.S. TV households, letting viewers stream live local news and programming from more than 250 local channels.
+DIRECTV NOW is available in more than 90 markets to more than 80% of U.S. TV households, letting viewers stream live local news and programming from hundreds of channels.

 We're working to improve lives every day through support for our local communities.
 With our signature education initiative, AT&T Aspire, we committed $400 million to help provide access to the education and training people need to get and keep good jobs.
-And our IT CAN WAIT campaign has inspired 20 million pledges to never text and drive.
+And our IT CAN WAIT campaign has inspired more than 25 million pledges to never text and drive.